 As this is in Zone B2, city centre travel passes won’t cover your journeys here, so you will need to buy your tickets before getting the Metro (it’s €3,00 for a return) as you are required to scan your card on the way out.

 From Hospital de Fuenlabrada, it’s a 10-15 minute walk down the road until you eventually reach the Estadio Fernando Torres.

 Wherever you go, the view is pretty good and the atmosphere travels around the ground pretty well.
-The main singing groups can be found at either end, but there is also a group with megaphones in the covered stand.
-It’s pretty much unreserved seating, though be aware that season ticket holders will probably want to sit in their allocated seat.
-However, you shouldn’t have a problem finding somewhere with a good view of the action.
+The main singing group can be found behind the goal (only one end is seated now) but there is also a group with megaphones in the covered stand.
+While in the Segunda B, it was pretty much unreserved seating but with their promotion things have got a lot stricter.

 Unfortunately there’s not much worth seeing or doing around the ground as it is a little bit in the middle of nowhere.